jhu-statprogramming-fall-2023/biostat777-project3-part1-sydlewis/README.md

 1. I changed the bootswatch theme to "journal."
 2. I added a package logo.
 3. I changed the colors used for syntax highlighting in the code blocks.
-4. I customized the footer to add a legal disclaimer.
+4. I customized the footer to add a disclaimer.
 5. I added a link to my ORCID profile.
+6. I customized the colors of the text throughout the site.